 - You must be an active ClickBank Seller and have completed the one-time activation fee.

-- The currency for the sale must be in U.S. dollars and you must have U.S. dollars as an accepted currency in your PayPal account.
+- The product currency and currency for the sale must be in U.S. dollars (USD), and you must have USD as an accepted currency in your PayPal account.

 - All products in a given offer, with the exception of free trials, must have a sales price greater than or equal to $7*.
 This includes all upsell flows and order bumps.